ssokolow/quicktile/docs/commands.rst

 Switch focus upward in the grid of workspaces.
 Do not move any windows.

-For users who have laid out their workspaces in a column, this is equivalent to ``workspace-go-prev`` with the possible exception of wrap-around behaviour.
+For users who have laid out their workspaces in a column, this is equivalent to :ref:`workspace-go-prev` with the possible exception of wrap-around behaviour.

 .. image:: diagrams/png/workspace-go-up.png
    :alt: diagram

+.. _workspace-go-down:

 ``workspace-go-down``
 ^^^^^^^^^^^^^^^^^^^^^

 Switch focus downward in the grid of workspaces.
 Do not move any windows.
-For users who have laid out their workspaces in a column, this is equivalent to ``workspace-go-next`` with the possible exception of wrap-around behaviour.
+For users who have laid out their workspaces in a column, this is equivalent to :ref:`workspace-go-next` with the possible exception of wrap-around behaviour.

 .. image:: diagrams/png/workspace-go-down.png
    :alt: diagram

+.. _workspace-send-*:

 Workspace-wise Window Manipulation
 ----------------------------------